olleicua/hcl-canvas-mandelbrot/README.md

   zi = (2 * zr * zi) + ci
 ```

 Multiplication is expensive and there are six of them here.
-Instead I used an optimization I ffound here: http://randomascii.wordpress.com/2011/08/13/faster-fractals-through-algebra/
+Instead I used an optimization I found here: http://randomascii.wordpress.com/2011/08/13/faster-fractals-through-algebra/

 ```
 zrsqr = zr * zr;